 7. Use Content Discovery Platforms to Reach New Audiences

-Have you ever been on one of your favorite news or entertainment websites and seen a side widget with “Sponsored Articles,” or a box of several articles with the header “You may also like” down lower on the page?
+Have you ever been on one of your favorite news or entertainment websites and seen a side widget with “Sponsored Articles,” or a box of several articles with the header “You may also like”?

 8. Take Advantage of Free Marketing Offers

 If you’re as keen on free stuff as the next guy or gal, then the good news is that you probably already have some sources to tap into.